GiantSpaceRobot/tsRNAsearch/README.md

 tsRNAsearch -s mouse -d ExampleData/ -e additional-files/Example_ExperimentLayout.csv -o MyResults > Run-report.log
 ```

 On finishing the run, a HTML report will appear in the *MyResults* directory.
-In addition, *MyResults* will contain directories named *Data* and *Plots* containing (you guessed it) data and plots.
+In addition, *MyResults* will contain directories named *Data* and *Plots* containing data and plots.

 ## More Information
 #### ncRNA identification methods: